 The £63 million Law School Building features a dedicated library, 160-seat lecture theatre, modern study space, staff offices, restaurant and central atrium with a glazed roof.

-The modern seven-storey building will provide world-class educational facilities for City’s students and staff and will allow the School to operate on a single site.
+The modern seven-storey building provides world-class educational facilities for City’s students and staff and allows the School to operate on a single site.

 This impressive facility features dynamic social spaces which complements The City Law School’s forward-thinking approach to teaching and learning.